kronn/completely/README.md

 Each pattern contains an array of words (or functions) that will be suggested for the auto complete process.

-You can save a sample YAML file by running:
+You can create a sample YAML file by running:

 ```
 $ completely new